Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 Reusing the map from the Loyalist saved me one prop and would create more interactions between factions.
 This was the hardest faction to create the props for, as you will see in the following post.

-During the end-of-game reunion, if they managed to find the way to lift the curse the Cook would be able to intervene and speak about the legend.
+During the end-of-game reunion, if they managed to find the way to lift the curse, the Cook would be able to intervene and speak about the legend.

 I didn't create any side quests for this faction, but talked with the NPC leading them at the start of the game to brief him on the timing needed so that he could slow down his players with some nonsense if needed (it seems that the puzzles were hard enough, as this was not necessary during our game).